String Connections and Chern-Simons Theory: Summary of the Results

-The string structures from our Definition \ref{stringstructure} are in bijection to equivalence classes of string structures in the sense of Stolz and Teichner \cite{stolz1}.
-In their formulation, a string structure is a lift of the structure group of $P$ from $\spin n$ to a certain central extension
+The string classes of Definition \ref{stringstructure} are in bijection to equivalence classes of Stolz-Teichner string structures \cite[Proposition 6.4.3]{redden1}.
+Basically, this bijection is obtained by considering a lift of the structure group of $P$ as a $B\ueins$-bundle over $P$.
+Such bundles have Dixmier-Douady classes $\xi\in\h^3(P,\Z)$, and properties of $\str n$ imply that these are string classes.

-Such a lift can be seen as a $B\ueins$-bundle over $P$; such bundles have characteristic classes $\xi\in\h^3(P,\Z)$.
-Properties of the string group imply the condition on $\xi$ from Definition \ref{stringstructure}.
-We refer to \cite{redden1}, Prop.
-6.4.3 for a more detailed discussion.
+In the following, we give a new definition of a string structure that is equivalent to Definition \ref{stringstructure}, and hence also equivalent to the definition of Stolz and Teichner.
+Before, we recall an important classification result for string structures.
 One can ask whether a principal $\spin n$-bundle $P$ admits string structures, and if it does, how many.
-Associated to $P$ is a class in $\h^4(M,\Z)$ which is -- when multiplied by two -- the first Pontryagin class of the underlying $\so n$-bundle.
+Associated to $P$ is a class in $\h^4(M,\Z)$ which is, when multiplied by two, the first Pontryagin class of the underlying $\so n$-bundle.
 Therefore it is denoted by $\frac{1}{2}p_1(P)$.
+In terms of string classes, the classification result is as follows.